I love creating unique ornaments and I love sharing tips on how to make them.

 Victorian women leaned more towards pinks, such as pastel pink, dusty rose, and mauve; blues, such as sapphire blue, aqua, and turquoise; reds, such as Christmas red, deep brick red, and burgundy; greens, such as pastel green, hunter green, and Christmas green; ecru colors such as tea-stained tan, white, cream, and ivory; and last but not least, metallic gold, copper, and silver.

 Cornucopia ornaments, or Tussie Mussie ornaments as they were called, were made out of a variety of different mediums.

 These mediums included items such as starched lace and crochet doilies; paper doilies; stiff, pretty, colorful paper; sheet music; or decoupaged labels, newspaper clippings, and postcard photos.

-The medium that was being used was rolled into a cone shape and embellished with lace, braiding, cameos, fancy buttons, velvet and satin ribbons, gold and silver cording, anything beautiful that they happen to have on hand.
+The medium that was being used was rolled into a cone shape and embellished with lace, braiding, cameos, fancy buttons, velvet and satin ribbons, gold and silver cording, and anything beautiful that they happened to have on hand.

 Sometimes these silver Tussie Mussies were made in the same pattern as the family silverware.

 Template - My scanner is not working, so I was unable to scan my templates into my computer for you.
 However, I did find one online that you can have for free.
 Just open the pdf file and print it out.